alphagov/migratorator/README.md

+THIS PROJECT IS NO LONGER UNDER ACTIVE DEVELOPMENT.

 IMPORTANT: If you took a copy of this repo before 27th November 2012, you will have to reset your branch to our new master or make a fresh clone as we rewrote the history.
 Many apologies for the inconvenience.

 # Migratorator